liu431/ResearchProjects/README.md

 Predicting Job Placements of Economics Graduate Programs

 ##### Computer Vision for Econ (Spring 2018)
-Exploring how computer vision are currently used in several projects, and what are potential opportunities and problems of this new approach.
+Exploring the potential opportunities and problemshow of applying computer vision to social science research

 ##### Computational Macroeconomics (Fall 2017)
 Simulating Tax Reform of Health Care in Canada with Macroeconomics models using MATLAB